github112017/kafka-1/Kafka_Architecture.md

 ### The Poll Loop

 - The **poll** loop is really key because this is the one which kicks off everything and connects to the broker and polls the records and retrieves the records from the broker.
+This is a single threaded process.
 - Below are the different objects that are involved in the Kafka Consumer
   - **SubscriptionState** -> Plays as a source of truth for the information about the Topic and Partitions the Kafka consumer instance subscribes or assigned to.
   - **Fetcher** -> This plays an important role in communication between the consumer and the broker.
 This initiates the connection between the consumer and broker through the **Consumer Network Client**.
 The fetcher gets the information about the topic and paritions to retrieve the record from the **subscriptionstate**.